Christian Yelich Player Props: Brewers vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have a 3.96 team ERA that ranks 10th across all MLB pitching staffs.
+- The Cubs have the 11th-ranked team ERA among all league pitching staffs (4.01).

 - Cubs pitchers combine to give up the fewest home runs in baseball (80 total, one per game).

+- Hendricks (3-3) gets the starting nod for the Cubs in his eighth start of the season.
+He has a 3.02 ERA in 41 2/3 innings pitched, with 22 strikeouts.

-- The left-hander last pitched on Thursday against the Philadelphia Phillies, when he went 3 2/3 innings, allowing seven earned runs while giving up nine hits.
+- In his most recent outing on Friday against the Philadelphia Phillies, the right-hander threw seven innings, allowing three earned runs while surrendering six hits.

+- In seven games this season, the 33-year-old has amassed a 3.02 ERA and 4.8 strikeouts per nine innings, while giving up a batting average of .208 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.